nsh87/receptormarker/README.md

 install.packages(c("devtools", "roxygen2", "testthat", "knitr", "htmlwidgets"))
 devtools::install_github('jimhester/lintr')  # Do not install from CRAN
 ```

+You also need to install `muscle` from Bioconductor (see link in Installation).

 Load **receptormarker.Rproj** to open the project in RStudio, then load the
 code: